-- 1) Health & Safety at Work etc. Act 1974 (particularly clause 2 e); - 2) Workplace (Health, Safety and Welfare) Regulations 1992 (particularly clause 9); and - 3) the Education (Scotland) Act 1980 (particularly clause 17)
+Health & Safety at Work etc. Act 1974 (particularly clause 2 e); and Workplace (Health, Safety and Welfare) Regulations 1992 (particularly clause 9)

 This option would require for employees to be redeployed or made redundant.
 As such, this IIA should be read in conjunction with IIA Workforce Reduction, Restructure and Redesign